Here are answers to the most common questions we receive from clients about Long-Term Care & Senior Placement Services.

-There are certain benefits that elderly Veterans and their spouses/surviving spouses may be eligible for when it comes to senor living.
+There are certain benefits that elderly Veterans and their spouses/surviving spouses may be eligible for when it comes to senior living.

-One such as a pension benefit is called Aid & Attendance: a program that helps with the cost of Assisted Living for veterans who require daily assistance (attendance) from a caregiver to help manage personal needs like bathing, dressing, toileting, eating and other activities of daily living.
+One such pension benefit is called Aid & Attendance: a program that helps with the cost of Assisted Living for veterans who require daily assistance (attendance) from a caregiver to help manage personal needs like bathing, dressing, toileting, eating, and other activities of daily living.

-A Veteran’s Benefits Specialist can answer your questions, assess your eligibility (there are specific requirements pertaining to service time) and guide you through your application process.
+A Veteran’s Benefits Specialist can answer your questions, assess your eligibility (there are specific requirements about service time), and guide you through your application process.

 When a loved one moves into a senior living facility, there are a lot of financial choices and changes to consider.
-Calculating the costs, both immediate and future, is of utmost importance so your family member can live with comfort and relaxation minus the stress of financial uncertainty.
-A consultation with a professional financial planner can put your mind at ease and help you map out a path that is unique to your current and future needs.
+Calculating the costs, both immediate and in the future, is significant to enable your family member to live with comfort and relaxation minus the stress of financial uncertainty.
+A consultation with Wa professional financial planner can put your mind at ease and help you map out a path that is unique to your current and future needs.

 Long Term Care Insurance, commonly known as LTC Insurance, primarily covers assistance with activities of daily living, such as bathing or dressing, when an individual has a qualified physical or cognitive impairment.
-Services covered by Long Term Care Insurance can take place either in a senior living facility like an Assisted Living Community, Board and Care Home or Memory Care Community, or in the person’s own home.
-Long Term Care Insurance benefits might exist within a freestanding policy on its own, or as part of an annuity or life insurance policy.
-An agent who specializes in Long Term Care Insurance can help you identify the options and coverage within your individual policy.
+Services covered by Long Term Care Insurance can take place either in a senior living facility like an Assisted Living Community, Board and Care Home, or Memory Care Community or in the person’s own home.
+Long Term Care Insurance benefits might exist within a freestanding policy on its own or as part of an annuity or life insurance policy.
+An agent who specializes in Long Term Care Insurance can help you identify the options and coverage within your policy.